Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Power-law distributed pulse durations

 The bounded Pareto distribution is thus parametrized as $P_{\tau}(\tau;\alpha,\Delta)$.
-This definition is aligned with \Eqref{gpareto-b} motivated in \Secref{sec:uniform-velocities} for the dimensional variable.
+This definition is aligned with \Eqref{gpareto-b} motivated in \Appref{sec:motiv-pareto} for the dimensional variable.
 The variance of the pulse duration is then given by